 The waste management hierarchy indicates an order of preference for action to reduce and manage waste from most favourable to least favourable actions.

-A proper application of the waste hierarchy can help prevent greenhouse-gas emissions, reduces pollutants, save energy, conserves resources, create jobs and stimulate the development of green technologies.
+A proper application of the hierarchy can help prevent greenhouse-gas emissions, reduces pollutants, save energy, conserves resources, create jobs and stimulate the development of green technologies.

 Redesign of Lansink’s Ladder

 In 2012 we designed Lansink´s Ladder in a modern format.